ludecieldev/Arcade-Public/docs/ARCHITECTURE.md

 During the main application loop:

 1. The Core processes any system events (like switching libraries).
-2. The Core passes user input from the graphics library to the active game.
+2. The Core passes user input (keyboard and mouse) from the graphics library to the active game.
 3. The game updates its state based on input and elapsed time.
 4. The game sends drawing commands to the graphics library through the Core.
 5. The graphics library renders the frame.